 Because the TAP service doesn’t have much internal state, and has no important data to lose, the failure characteristics are straightforward.
 We might fail the request, and have to retry it, or lose a result.
 Since we cannot keep all results for all time, it’s inevitable that some results will be unavailable after a period, and tools will simply rerun the query.
 Transitive failures can be retried if desired, but not required.

 5 Image Service¶

-ObsTAP is the way to query and determine metadata about image data.
-By using the same TAP / VOTable infrastructure from the database service, a user or client can craft a query against the available metadata to discover what images exist that fulfill those criteria, and retrieve the URL to access them.
+ObsTAP is the way to query and discover image metadata.
+By using the same TAP / VOTable infrastructure from the database service, a user or client can craft a query against the available metadata to discover what images exist that fulfill those criteria, and retrieve URLs to access them.